Bhawana783/Ecommerce_Follow_Along/README.md

 | `POST` | `/api/cart/add-to-cart` | Adds a product to the user's cart. |
 | `GET` | `/api/cart/user/:email` | Fetches all products inside the user's cart. |

+## Milestone19

+Overview
+In this milestone, we created a cart page UI that displays the products fetched from the backend, and implemented functionality to increase and decrease product quantities using dedicated buttons.
+We also built new backend endpoints to handle these actions seamlessly.

+🔧 Features Implemented
+1️⃣ Frontend Cart Page (Cart.jsx)

+Displays cart products fetched from the backend
+Shows product image, name, price, and quantity Includes + and - buttons to increase or decrease quantity Supports real-time updates on the UI
+2️⃣ Backend Cart Endpoints (cart.js)

+GET /api/cart/user/:email - Fetches cart products for the user POST /api/cart/increase/:email/:productId - Increases product quantity POST /api/cart/decrease/:email/:productId - Decreases product quantity (min 1)
+3️⃣ Error Handling

+Handles errors like product not found, empty cart, or invalid user Supports both frontend error messages and backend error responses 🛠️ Code Breakdown
+Frontend - Cart.jsx
+State Management: Manages cart data with useState() Effect Hook: useEffect() fetches cart data on page load Event Handlers: Handles button clicks for quantity control
+Styling: Responsive design with Tailwind CSS
+Backend - cart.js
+Routes: New routes for fetching cart and updating quantities Database Operations: Uses Mongoose to find, update, or modify cart data Error Handling: Returns appropriate status codes and messages